Harry Potter and the Philosopher's Stone

 0/5

-The dialogue is clean and free of any inappropriate language.
+This film is very clean in its language.
 No profanity is used.

 Alcohol, Drugs & Smoking